annwanjiku/IrisDatasetML/README.md

 5. Create models
 6. Report findings

-The findings of this project can be found in the jupyter notebook
+The findings of this project can be found in the jupyter notebook.

 # PROJECT IMPROVEMENTS
-Find a dataset with more irises'.
+- Find a dataset with more irises'.
-Improve performance of the models.
+- Improve performance of the models.

 # REFERENCES
 [(https://jupyter.org/)]